Ovi (Nokia): Ovi Store

 The Ovi Store was launched worldwide in May 2009.
 Here, customers could download mobile games, applications, videos, images, and ringing tones to their Nokia devices.
 Some of the items were free of charge; others could be purchased using credit card or through operator billing in selected operators.
 The content in Ovi Store was sorted into the categories: Featured (previously Recommended), Games, Personalise, Applications, and Audio & Video.
 The Ovi Store replaced the older Nokia services Widsets, Download!, and MOSH.

 Ovi Store was intended to offer customers content that was compatible with their mobile devices and relevant to their tastes and locations.
 Customers could share recommendations with their friends, see what they are downloading, and let them see items of interest.

 For content publishers, Nokia offered a self-service tool to bring their content to the Ovi Store.
 Supported content types included: Java ME, Flash applications, widgets, ringtones, wallpapers, themes, and more for Nokia Series 40 and Symbian S60 devices and also Symbian^3.
 Nokia offered a 70% revenue share of gross sales, net of refunds and returns, less applicable taxes and, where applicable, fixed operator billing costs.
 The daily number of downloads reached 10 million in August 2011.
 There were 116,583 apps as of December 2011.

 It was renamed to Nokia Store in 2012.
 The Ovi Store also looked different on Symbian handsets to suit the new brand transformation - it was blue instead of green and the Ovi store was the third biggest mobile download site on the market (behind Apple's App Store and Google Play) in 2012.
 From 2014, developers were no longer able to publish new apps and app updates for the Symbian and MeeGo platforms to Nokia Store.
-Microsoft officially stopped accepting new applications to the Nokia Publish service and new registrations to the Nokia Publish and Nokia Developer websites since the 18th of February 2015, and officially retired the Nokia Developer site in March 2015 and encouraged developers to go to the MSDN and Windows Developer site to develop applications for Windows Phone and Windows.
+Microsoft officially stopped accepting new applications to the Nokia Publish service and new registrations to the Nokia Publish and Nokia Developer websites since 18 February 2015, and officially retired the Nokia Developer site in March 2015 and encouraged developers to go to the MSDN and Windows Developer site to develop applications for Windows Phone and Windows.

 Microsoft discontinued Nokia Store in 2015, and users were transitioned to Opera Mobile Store as the new application store for legacy Nokia devices.